chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

             Open the reddit website by saying "open reddit" or "open reddit website".
             Open the twitter website by saying "open twitter" or "open twitter website".
             Open the tinder website by saying "open tinder" or "open tinder website".
-            Open the whatsapp website by saying "open whatsapp" or "open whatsapp website".
+            Open the WhatsApp website by saying "open WhatsApp" or "open WhatsApp website".
             Open the telegram website by saying "open telegram" or "open telegram website".
             Open the skype website by saying "open skype" or "open skype website".
             Open the gmail website by saying "open gmail" or "open gmail website".